Inpatient Adult Behavioral Health Hospital

 What kind of things may we bring and are electronic devices allowed?

-You should bring an extra supply of clothing, socks and underwear, pajamas, a bathrobe, slippers and shoes.
+You should bring an extra supply of clothing, socks and underwear, pajamas, and shoes without laces.
 Cell phones, pagers, CD / MP3 players, cameras, hand-held game systems or other electronics are not permitted within the Inpatient Behavioral Health Hospital.

 May I bring my (minor) children into the Inpatient Behavioral Health Hospital?

-Due to the types of illnesses and clients/patients that reside, it is rare that children visit this Hospital, but visits can occur if the staff think the patient is in a good place for it.
+Due to the types of illnesses and clients/patients that reside, children rarely visit this Hospital, but visits can occur if the staff thinks the patient is in a good place for it.
 Please call before making any visit to this Hospital with children.
+A visitation with a minor must be approved by the psychiatrist and be held in a consult room/group room.

 May other friends/family members call him/her?